alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 The changes to the app where minimal and 80% of work went into the Dockerisation of the system.

-I decided early to use multiple containers to separate concerns, but this caused forced me to learn more about distributed systems archite
+I decided early to use multiple containers to separate concerns, but this caused forced me to learn more about distributed systems architecture and how to properly organise the containers in a way that wouldn't break system dependencies.

+## Challenges and problems

+### ffmpeg server

+FF